Michal-Atlas/DawnStorm/dawnstorm.md

   - **Tier I**: Cut with your finger an inanimate object as if it were a knife.
   - **Tier IV**: Cut Metaphysical concepts
 - Heal
-  - **Tier I**: Close an actively bleeding wound and prevents it from getting infected.
+  - **Tier I**: Close an actively bleeding wound and prevent it from getting infected.
 - Join
   - **Tier I**: Connect two items that touch in any way and make them movable only by a living creature.
 - Kill